ramirezraph/JobBoards/README.md

 - Raphael Isiah L. Ramirez

 # Setup
-Firstly, make sure you have docker and kubernetes installed and running on your computer.
+First, make sure you have docker and kubernetes installed and running on your computer.
 Once done, follow the step below.
 1. Clone the repository.
     ```bash
     git clone https://github.com/ramirezraph/JobBoards.git